Let's start building a basic Hi-Lo Guessing game.

 There's still more room to refactor this toy application; for example, making it possible to start a new game from the GameOver page (and doing it in a way that doesn't duplicate code).
 In addition, later we'll see other ways of sharing information between pages that are less cumbersome than the setup-and-persist approach shown here.

-Next up, we'll start delving into how Tapestry handles HTML forms and user input.
+Next up: let's find out how Tapestry handles HTML forms and user input.